-Colgate has not made any official announcement of how many shares they intend to buyback The only information that their 10K report shares is that they have authorized a buy back of upto 50 million shares.
+Colgate has not made any official announcement of how many shares they intend to buyback The only information that their 10K report shares are that they have authorized a buyback of up to 50 million shares.
 Colgate 2013 – 10K, Page 35

 - In order to find the number of shares bought back, we need to assume the Share Repurchase Amount.
 Based on the historical repurchase amount, I have taken this number as $1,500 million for all the future years.

-- Future buy back PE multiple can be assume on the basis of historical trends.
+- Future buys back PE multiple can be assumed on the basis of historical trends.
 We note that Colgate has bought back shares at an average PE range of 17x – 25x

 - Below is the snapshot from Reuters that helps us validate PE range for Colgate

 - In our case, I have assumed that all future buybacks of Colgate will be at a PE multiple of 19x.